 The Loire Valley, known as the ‘Garden of France’, is famous for its stunning châteaux like Chambord, Chenonceau, and Villandry.
 Each castle has its unique architecture and beautiful gardens.

-Travel Time: The Loire Valley is about 2 hours from Paris by train or car.
+Travel Time: About 2 hours by train

 Travel Tip: Renting a car is the most convenient way to explore multiple castles in one day.